triasha72/triasha72/README.md

 scientific machine learning.

-My current focus is on understanding the mathematics behind surrogate modeling — not just building models that work in practice, but being able to prove why they work, quantify what they guarantee, and predict when they will fail.
+My current focus is on understanding the mathematics behind surrogate modeling, not just building models that work in practice, but being able to prove why they work, quantify what they guarantee, and predict when they will fail.
 That shift from empirical to rigorous is what's driving my